 - Unit Disciplinary Committee.

-- Limit the inmate’s commissary privileges.
+- Limit the person’s commissary privileges.

-- Change the inmate’s job assignment.
+- Change the person’s job assignment.

 - Restrict visiting, telephone, or email access.